Understanding Carrier Oils: Your Complete Guide to Comedogenic Ratings & Fatty Acid Profiles

 - Rare omega-6 fatty acid

-- Anti-inflammatory and soothing
+- Skin-calming and soothing properties

 - GLA-rich oils: Evening primrose, borage, black currant seed